 International

-BEACON is strongly interested in international research collaborations.
+BEACON is strongly interested and involved in international research collaborations.
 While BEACON cannot export research funding abroad, BEACONites can participate in collaborative projects, with work in the U.S. funded by BEACON in collaboration with work funded from other sources in other countries.
 BEACON can also bring international researchers to BEACON for visits to further such programs.

 Examples of BEACON’s international research projects